icefelt/flask_prometheus/README.md

-# Using Python for Application Monitoring with Flask and Prometheus
+# Application Monitoring examples with Python using Graphite and StatsD for push services and Prometheus for pull services

-This python code will setup three URL's
+This application creates a Flask web application and three URL's.
+We used `'prometheus_client` to add the counter: `requests` with the description: `Application Request Count`, and the label: `endpoint`.
+In this file, We also simulate an expensive database operation, tracking the start time and end time, and sending them to a histogram with `prometheus_client`.
+We also use StatsD to import a counter that increases by 1 for each request.

+**The first URL the prometheus-backed flask application** http://127.0.0.1:5000/ - Displays `Development Prometheus-backed Flash App`

-This python code will setup Prometheus using the Flask framework.
-This code creates three URL's.
-One URL is for the prometheus-backed Flash application.
-The second URL is designed to fake a long database query we can monitor.
-The third URL displays our application metrics.
+**The second URL is designed to fake a long database query we can monitor** http://127.0.0.1:5000/database/ - Displays `Completed expensive database operation`

+**The third URL displays our application metrics** http://127.0.0.1:5000/metrics/ - Displays list of application metrics

 To run this code, clone the repo locally and run this command
 ```bash
 FLASK_APP=web.py flask run
 ```

-Expected output
+The expected output includes
 ```bash
 $ FLASK_APP=web.py flask run
  * Serving Flask app "web.py"